Get Started

 Hosting Setup That Doesn’t Scream ‘Network’

 Distributing your network across hosting providers and IP ranges makes footprints harder to detect.
 Mix three VPS providers (DigitalOcean, Linode, Vultr) with two shared hosting tiers (Hostinger, Namecheap) so search engines see varied server signatures.
-Avoid bundling all domains under one account—create separate logins with distinct payment methods and contact details.
+Avoid bundling all domains under one account, create separate logins with distinct payment methods and contact details.

 IP class C diversity matters because Google can correlate sites on similar IP blocks.
-Aim for different C-class ranges: if one domain sits at 192.168.1.45, place another at 45.76.234.12 rather than 192.168.1.89.
-Most VPS dashboards show the full IP when you provision a server; rotate providers to naturally spread addresses.
+Aim for different C-class ranges.
+If one domain sits at 192.168.1.45, place another at 45.76.234.12 rather than 192.168.1.89.
+Most VPS dashboards show the full IP when you provision a server.
+Rotate providers to naturally spread addresses.

 CloudFlare’s free CDN masks origin IPs but introduces a shared fingerprint if used identically across your network.
-Vary CDN usage—apply it to three sites, skip it on two others, or use BunnyCDN as an alternative.
+Vary CDN usage, apply it to three sites, skip it on two others, or use BunnyCDN as an alternative.
 This inconsistency mimics how unrelated site owners actually behave.

 Track hosting renewal dates in a spreadsheet with six-month alerts.
 Expired domains that suddenly redirect create suspicious patterns.
 Budget roughly $8-15 monthly per site for stable VPS nodes, less for shared plans that accept the tradeoff of weaker isolation.